bsarfo/dataviz-project-template-proposal/README.md

 Week 3-5: Develop refined sketches and prototype visualizations.
 Experiment with different encodings (colors, labels, highlights) and iterate on clarity.
 Week 4-7: Introduce interactivity (hover-tooltips, sorting, filtering) using VizHub or D3.js.
 Connect prototypes to BMW dataset instead of practice data.
 Week 9 -10: Combine insights into a more cohesive dashboard.
 Add annotations and highlight key findings (e.g., top-selling models, regional differences).
 Week 11-12: Polish visuals, finalize README writeup, and ensure interactivity works smoothly.
 Prepare final submission with a clear narrative linking research questions to visualizations and insights.
 In week 13, I incorporated colleagues' suggestions for improvement, which prompted me to purse the chart height so it could fit more bubbles when it became crowded but after the attempt I realized that it was a great suggestion but that need does not quite fit well with the needs of my dataset.
-However, I implemented something close by forking the hue to improve on the interactivity.
+However, I implemented her quest for me to add other layers of visualization.
+In doing this I refacted a stacked bar chart with movable filters, and made sure all bugs are removed, colors improved and looking more interactive with hovers and bubbles.